Cookie Preferences

 Tribrid propulsion

-The propulsion system of Project 405, Nilaya, answers the owners’ request for an emergency ‘get home’ engine.
-This flexible “tribrid” system provides three ways to power the variable pitch propellor without a supplemental third engine or gearbox.
+The propulsion system of Project 405 (Nilaya) answers the owners’ request for an emergency ‘get home’ engine.
+The flexible “tribrid” system provides three ways to power the variable pitch propellor without a supplemental third engine or gearbox.
 Its battery pack allows the yacht to operate silently in no-carbon areas.